iot-dsa-v2/dslink-java-v2-jdbc/README.md

 This is the root node of the link.
 It has actions for connecting to new databases.

 **Actions**
+- Connect - Connects to an existing database (H2, mySql, postgres)
-- Add DB - Adds a new database
+- Create H2 - Creates a new local H2 database (connects if already exists)

 **Values**
 - Docs - Link to the GitHub Documentation

 **Child Nodes**
-- ConnectionNode - A new connection node is create for each new database.
+- ConnectionNode - A new connection node is created for each new database

 ### ConnectionNode

 Each connection node represents a new database connection.

 **Actions**
-- Query - Run an SQL query.
+- Query - Run an SQL query to get data from the database
+- Update - Run an SQL query to modify the database
-- Edit - Edit the parameters for the database. (fields left blank are not changed)
+- Edit - Edit the parameters for the database (fields left blank are not changed)
-- Disconnect - Disconnect from database and delete the ConnectionNode.
+- Disconnect - Disconnect from database and delete the ConnectionNode (database remains unchanged)

 **Values**
-- Connection Status - Displays the status of the connection.
+- Connection Status - Displays the status of the connection
-- DB Name - Display the name of the database node.
+- DB Name - Display the name of the database node
-- Driver - Driver used to connect to the database.
+- Driver - Driver used to connect to the database
 - Last Fail Con - Timestamp when connection last failed
-- Last Success Con - Timestamp when connection was last sucessful
+- Last Success Con - Timestamp when connection was last successful
-- URL - URL of the database.
+- URL - URL of the database
-- User Name - User name used for this connection.
+- User Name - User name used for this connection
+- Allow Access - (H2 only) creates a server to allow access from other clients

 ## Acknowledgements